Ayush37/NoiseReduction/README.md

 # Noise Reduction Spatial
-## Demo of implementing CICD pipeline for image noise reduction algos
+## Demo of implementing CICD pipeline for image noise reduction algos, conducting few sample test cases on CircleCI to test the resulting image reduction

 Here I am trying to run few basic Spatial denoise algos over a with 4 differnt types of noises added.